icterry/ianterry.io/_posts/2020-03-21-make-this-jekyll-blog.md

 ## Customize - Layouts

-The remaining Hank Quinlan references are in the footer, where it says `email` and `github.com/hankquinlan`.
+The remaining Hank Quinlan references are in the footer where it says `email` and `github.com/hankquinlan`.
 How do we change these?

 Pay attention to the fact that the header and footer are consistent across all the different pages to which we navigate.
 This is a major clue that they are part of the Layout we're calling in all the pages: `Layout: Default`.
 So, we'll need to edit the Layout itself!

-1. Go to the `_layouts` folder.
+1. Go to the `_layouts` directory.

 2. Open `default.html`.
 Here's the material that is dictating what sits in the header and footer of our pages marked with the `layout: default`.

 3. Swap out the values as you like down in the footer.
+Add, modify, or remove these links to your liking.

-Add (or remove) a link if you want.
-I added my Bandcamp page:
+    Personally, I added my Bandcamp page:

     ```html
     <li><a href="https://bandcamp.ianterry.com">bandcamp</a></li>
     ```